 After you've whittled the list down some more, next check if the contractors you're considering have liability insurance.
 No responsible contractor will work without insurance just as no responsible driver will drive without insurance.
 There's no excuse.
 Don't accept one.
 No insurance?
 No thanks.

 If 1-4 check out, the next thing I rely on, the final thing, is my own gut feeling based on all of the above.
-If as contractor passes the above tests, call him.
+If a contractor passed the above tests, call him.
 You can tell a lot about someone in a phone call.
-If the person rubs you the wrong way in the first 30 seconds, imagine having him working in your home.
+If the person rubs you the wrong way in the first 30 seconds, imagine the joy that having him in your home will bring.
 Forget that guy.
 If he comes across as pushy or desperate or arrogant, I'm probably going to cut the call short and move on.
 I wan't someone that is thoughtful, and experienced enough, to come across as genuine.
-We can't always tell this from just a phone call, but we can often to feel good about asking for a price.
+We can't always tell this from just a phone call, but we have to start somewhere.

 Agreeing to hire him.
 The guy is a contractor, so he should provide a contract.
 The Registrar of Contractors focuses on protecting all parties to contracts.
 If the contractor standing in front of you doesn't offer, doesn't require, a contract, beware.
 Ask for one.
 Get one.
 And ensure he signs it too.